What comes to your mind when you think of SEO?

 You can find a shared plan for as low as a few dollars per month — a fee that will pay off when it comes to SEO.

-Shared hosting keeps things cost-effective by splitting resources.
+Shared hosting keeps things cost-effective by sharing resources.
 As the name implies, a user on a shared hosting plan has to share resources with other users on the same server.

 VPS (Virtual Private Server)